DanNixon/ansible-services/roles/dmrgateway/readme.md

 ## Role Variables

-`dmrgateway_config` sets what should happen if the AUR pacakges are already installed.
+`dmrgateway_config` sets what should happen if the AUR packages are already installed.
 It's options are as per the `state` parameter defined [here](https://github.com/kewlfft/ansible-aur#options).

 `dmrgateway_config` is the dictionary encoding of the (undocumented) INI configuration file.